juxor/afaq/markdown/secJ4.md

 conclusion is deeply suspect simply because these developments are being pursued to increase the power and influence of capital as well as to increase wage-labour to, and exploitation by, the economic master class and to undermine working class power and autonomy.
-As such, there are as anti- libertarian as the status quo (as Proudhon stressed, anarchism is _"the denial of Government and of Property."_ [**General Idea of the Revolution**, p.
+As such, they are as anti- libertarian as the status quo (as Proudhon stressed, anarchism is _"the denial of Government and of Property."_ [**Property is Theft!**, p.
+559]).
-100]).
 Similarly, increases in self-employment can be seen, in the abstract, as reducing wage slavery.
 However, if, in practice, this increase is due to corporations encouraging "independent" contractors in order to cut wages and worsen working conditions, increase job insecurity and undermine paying for health and other employee packages then it is hardly a positive sign.
 Obviously increases in self-employment would be different if it were the result of an increase in the number of co-operatives, for example.

 Thus few anarchists celebrate many apparently "libertarian" developments as they are not the product of social movements and activism, but are the product